IIHIHIKII/ZenIP-private/ZenIP-000.md

 The Owner should create a thesis within the [Horizen - ZenIP Discussion](https://www.kialo.com/horizen---zenip-discussion-30633) on Kialo.
 To keep a consistent theme the thesis should be formulated in favor of adopting the ZenIP in question (e.g. ZenIP-X: The Zen Improvement Proposal process should be implemented).

+**TODO: further specify how tool is to be used.
+Add link to some guide**

 ### Specification

 Each ZenIP should, in its preamble, link to a dedicated discussion.
 Reviewers of the ZenIP who consider themselves qualified, should post their own comments on this page.
 The discussion will be moderated according to the **Horizen Code of Conduct**.